 Various topics in this documentation refer to these mechanisms in the context of performing particular tasks.
 Please see Retrieving Items for examples.

-The following subsections describe how to make secure API requests.
+The following subsections describe how to make secure traditional API call requests.

-Before a user on the eBay site can perform any operation of significance (list an item, bid on an item, etc.), that user must log in to the site using an eBay user name and a password.
-Similarly, for the user of an application to make an API call, it must be determined that application end-user is authorized to do so.
+Before a user on an eBay marketplace can perform any operation of significance (list an item, bid on an item, etc.), that user must be logged in to the site using an eBay user name and a password.
+Similarly, for the user of an application to make an API call, it must be determined that application end user is authorized to do so.
 Making this determination is called authentication.
 On the eBay site, authentication is accomplished by the user signing in.
 When an application is acting on a user's behalf, authentication is accomplished by the application passing authenticating data in the API call's request. eBay uses the user authentication data passed with the call's request to identify the requesting user and authenticate the user before performing the requested action.

 There are two types of authentication data that an application may pass to eBay in a call's request: